Super Visa Canada

 IRCC don’t publish the exact things the will assess you on but the sort of things they’ll consider here are your ties to your home country, family and finances and overall stability of your home country.

-1. Document to show you being the parent or grandparent of the Canadian citizen or permanent resident such as birth certificate, baptismal certificate or other documents naming you as the parent or grandparent.
+1. Proof of relationship: Document to show you being the parent or grandparent of the Canadian citizen or permanent resident such as birth certificate, baptismal certificate or other documents naming you as the parent or grandparent.

-2. A signed letter from your child or grandchild inviting you to come to Canada.
+2. Letter of invitation: A signed letter from your child or grandchild inviting you to come to Canada.

 If your child or grandchild’s spouse or common-law partner’s income is needed to meet the low income cut-off (LICO) threshold then then an invitation letter is also needed from them.